Temporal Action Localization Using Gated Recurrent Units: Related Works

-The goal of Learn To Rank (LTR) task, is to find a model to rank the objects appropriately.
-The ranking is necessary for different problems like document retrieval, product rating, and so on.
-For the LTR task, in general, there are three approaches.
-In the first approach, which is called pointwise, the problem is transformed to the regression or classification on a single object \cite{b20}.
-The pairwise approach is the second one that aims to learn differences between pairs of objects \cite{b21, b22}.
-These two approaches ignore the relationships between objects because they transform the original ranking problem on a list of objects to another one, and as a result, their performance is limited.
-The third one is the listwise approach which alleviates drawbacks of previous approaches by dealing with original problem and reaches excellent results.
-In \cite{b23}, Cao et al. propose ListNet which uses cross-entropy between normalized predicted and ground truth scores as a loss function to rank the list of documents for information retrieval.
+In information retrieval, Learn to Rank (LTR) is used to sort documents based on their relevance to a target word.
+The goal of LTR is to find a model to rank objects appropriately, which is required in different applications like document retrieval, product rating, etc. Three main approaches exist for LTR.
+In the first approach, which is called pointwise, the problem is transformed to a regression or classification on a single object \cite{discmodels}.
+The pairwise approach is the second one that tries to learn differences between pairs of objects \cite{ltr, svm}.
+These two approaches ignore the relationships between the objects as a list.
+The listwise approach alleviates the drawbacks of the previous approaches by taking list of objects as samples in learning.
+In \cite{bpairwise2listwise}, in order to define a loss function for lists of objects, two probabilities are proposed namely permutation and top one probabilities.
+A neural network, called ListNet, is then proposed for learning, which uses cross-entropy between normalized predicted and ground truth scores based on top one probability as metric.
+The proposed method is then used to rank the list of documents for information retrieval.
 To the best of our knowledge, for the first time, we use a similar method to rank our generated action proposals.